-What is Buddha-Nature?
+What Is Buddha-Nature?

-Now what do we mean by Buddha-nature in Buddhism?
-What we’re talking about is, in general, those factors that will allow each and every one of us to become a Buddha.
-They will allow us, more specifically, to attain the various different types of Bodies of a Buddha.
-Now there’s a great deal that we could discuss about the different Bodies of a Buddha, and there are many different types of Buddha-nature factors that will allow us to achieve them, but this is not a weekend on either of those topics so we won’t go into them at all.
-But let’s just look in very general terms at Buddha-nature.
+Now what do we mean by Buddha-nature?
+In general, we are referring to those factors that will allow each and every one of us to become a Buddha.
+More specifically, they allow us to attain the various different types of Enlightening Bodies or Corpuses of a Buddha.
+There’s a great deal that we could discuss about the Bodies of a Buddha, and the many different types of Buddha-nature factors that allow us to achieve them, but this isn’t the focus of our seminar.

 What Is Mind?